begumcelik/signal-record-playback/README.md

 ### Output
 - The python script will save the signal output to csv file in the following format:
 ```
-First column: #timestamp in ms (the time when the change in signal happened)
+1st column: #timestamp in ms (the time when the change in signal happened)
 2nd to 9th: #state of the signals (either 1 or 0)
 2018773	1	1	1	1	1	1	1	0
 2024744	1	1	0	1	1	1	1	0